-The changes in personnel for the 2010 budget include:
+The changes in personnel for the Recommended 2010 budget include:

 - Movement of a portion of the City Auditor position from the City Manager's Office into a newly created division account. - Elimination of two vacant Planner positions in the Planning and Development Services Department.
 Funding for two Code Enforcement Officers and an Administrative Support position that were included in the 2009 Budget has also been eliminated for 2010.
 The FTEs have not been authorized to date in 2009 because expansion of the rental registration program has not occurred. - Upgrade of a Part Time Administrative Support position in Administrative Services to a Full Time position. - Elimination of 2.5 positions in the Human Relations Division of the Legal Services Department.
-This will result in the lay-off of two current city employees. - Elimination of one Maintenance Worker in the Forestry Division of the Parks and Recreation Department. - Redistribution of .21 FTEs between the Public Transportation Fund and the Federal Transit Grant Fund.
+This will result in the lay-off of two current city employees.
+An explanation of this reduction in staffing, but not our commitment to enforcement of our ordinance, is attached. - Elimination of one Maintenance Worker in the Forestry Division of the Parks and Recreation Department.

+- Redistribution of .21 FTEs between the Public Transportation Fund and the Federal Transit Grant Fund.
 This is not an increase in employees.
-Instead, it is a change in the percent

-- of salaries being reimbursed by federal and state grants.
+Instead, it is a change in the percent of salaries being reimbursed by federal and state grants.
 The result is a reduction in personnel costs for 2010. - Elimination of seven vacant positions in Utilities Water System Manager, Water Process Specialist, Utility Field Operations, Management Analyst, Inspection Supervisor, Water Quality Technician, and Project Engineer.

-Overall, the 2010 budget has 11.79 fewer FTEs than the 2009 budget.
+Overall, the 2010 recommended budget has 11.79 fewer FTEs than the 2009 budget.
 This is the third consecutive year of reductions in staffing.
 The chart below shows the total number of FTEs since 2000.